dmillz/maru/README.md

-# maru
+# moru
-A Chrome extension that keeps your tab in Most Recently Used (MRU) order
+A Chrome extension that keeps your tab in MOst Recently Used (MRU) order